dolittle/Home/README.md

 [![Join the chat at https://gitter.im/dolittle/home](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/dolittle/home?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+Dolittle is an open-source, decentralized, distributed, event-driven microservice framework that helps you create Line-of-Business applications.

+The framework is a collection of C# packages and Aurelia front-end bindings that make it easy to create event-driven web applications using the CQRS pattern.

-Home is the landing point and spring board to the different aspects of the world of Dolittle.
+This repository is the landing point and spring board to the different aspects/repositories of the world of Dolittle.

-This repository contains a listing of all of our repositories and GitHub organisations.

 ## Contributing